Deportations of Kurds (1916–1934): Independence Tribunal of Diyarbekir

 The Independence Tribunal of Diyarbakır is a court established in March 1925 in order to quell the Sheikh Said rebellion.
-The court was inspired by the Independence Tribunals which were established during the Turkish War of Independence and which were provided with extensive powers to subdue the enemies of the Government of Mustafa Kemal Pasha, and established following the issuing of the by the government of prime minister İsmet İnönü on the 4 March 1925.
+The court was inspired by the Independence Tribunals which were established during the Turkish War of Independence and which were provided with extensive powers to subdue the enemies of the Government of Mustafa Kemal Pasha, and established following the issuing of the Law on the Maintenance of Order by the government of prime minister İsmet İnönü on the 4 March 1925.
 The law was to be valid for two years, after which the Independence Tribunal of Diyarbkır was disestablished.

 Aftermath of the Dersim rebellion

 Turkish authorities have treated present-day Tunceli area with suspicion after the rebellion and consequent massacre in the 1930s which included new conducts of deportations.
 Today, a majority of the people of Dersim live in Western Turkey and Europe.